 Asus are still committed to a dual-fan 3-radiator design, and not the 4-radiator model used by the competition, so they’re still at a disadvantage here.
 That was expected, given the 2021 and 2020 models get the same chassis and that extra side is reserved for the IO with this design.
 I do hope these changes are enough to make a significant difference, which we’ll carefully test in the reviews.

-While we’re peaking at the insides, Asus ditched the small battery + 2.5″ storage bay configuration option for the 2021 TUFs, which now all get the 90 Wh battery and dual M.2 SSDs for storage.
+While we’re peeking at the insides, Asus ditched the small battery + 2.5″ storage bay configuration option for the 2021 TUFs, which now all get the 90 Wh battery and dual M.2 SSDs for storage.
 They’ve kept the accessible 2x DIMMs, the stereo speakers, as well as the fairly easy access for upgrades, which requires popping out the back panel hold in place by a handful of Philips screws.

 Speaking of the specs, we’re looking at Ryzen 5000 and RTX 3000 graphics on these 2021 TUF Gaming models.